maxludden/supergene-v2/books/book07/md/chapter-2372.md

 The Siren were given a shock.
 Han Sen was indicating the old woman.

 The old Siren woman coldly grunted.
 “Even now, you still try to divide us?
 You are evil.
 We were blind, and unable to tell you were this evil.
-You better tell us what conspiracy you and that b*tch cooked up.
+You better tell us what conspiracy you and that bitch cooked up.
 Don’t be angry with us that we’re about to harm a member of our own family.”

 After that, the old Siren woman used her staff against the blood kirin.